 The National Science Foundation (NSF) has awarded ISE’s Dr. Rohan Shirwaiker a Faculty Early Career Development (CAREER) award for his proposal: Ultrasound-Assisted Biofabrication of Biomimetic Soft Tissue Constructs with Aligned Fiber Organization.
-Dr. Shirwaiker joins fellow ISE faculty members Kaber, Lee, Mayorga, Nam, and Starly to receive this award which is his fifth early-career award since 2014.
+Dr. Shirwaiker joins fellow ISE faculty members Kaber, Lee, Mayorga, Nam, and Starly to receive this award.
+He has received four other prestigious awards since 2014.

 Dr. Shirwaiker and his team work on the design and biofabrication of engineered tissues and medical devices.
 Soft tissues such as the meniscus and ACL in the knee consist of a well-organized fibrous network, something current 3D bioprinter can not duplicate.
 Over the next five years, Dr. Shirwaiker and his students will engineer new 3D bioprinting processes using ultrasound waves to guide stem cells and nanofibers into these organized fibrous tissues.